Nort1346/NortHook/README.md

 # NortHook
-NortHook is basic app to manage Discord WebHooks
+NortHook is a simple web app for managaing Discord Webhooks